 Customer support is an integral part of any institute.
 A supportive customer assistance team ensures a seamless experience for users and is always ready to answer their queries.

-Let’s see how edX and Coursera customer support team works:
+Let’s see how the edX and Coursera customer support team works:

 edX Customer Support

-It provides learners support through FAQs and email assistance 24/7.
-You can find the Contact Us and Help Center pages towards the bottom of the home page.
-You can seek support and assistance with your queries by visiting the pages.
+It provides learners with support through FAQs and email assistance 24/7.
+The Contact Us and Help Center pages are located towards the bottom of the home page.
+You can visit these pages to seek support and assistance with your queries.

 Coursera Customer Support